reef-technologies/b2-sdk-python/doc/source/server_side_encryption.rst

 ***********************
 B2 cloud supports `Server-Side Encryption <https://www.backblaze.com/b2/docs/server_side_encryption.html>`_.
 All read and write operations provided by **b2sdk** accept encryption settings as an optional argument.
 Not supplying this argument means relying on bucket defaults - for **SSE-B2** and for no encryption.
-In case of **SSE-C**, providing an encryption key is crucial for successful downloading and copying.
+In case of **SSE-C**, providing a decryption key is required for successful downloading and copying.

 ***
 API